K4KarolE/Easy_Apply/README.md

 </div>
 <br>

-# Modules used, which are part of Python 3.11
-- json
-- os
-- pathlib
-- tkinter

-## Thank you all who worked on the modules listed in this document!
+## Thank you all who worked on the modules used in this project!